paufiol/PDF-A--TheArtOfFighting/README.md

 ---
 ## How to play
 Your goal is to either defeat the enemy or be the healthiest player when the round time is up.
-You reach this using the personalited skills of each character.
+The game is always on a Best of 3 round system

 ### Controls
-SPACE as enter Key (To enter game, select character etc.)

 On the special keys, we have specified the right key depending on the orientation of the character.

+	**Controller**
+START on name screen, A on Character select (Only Controller 1)
 - RIGHT/LEFT 	(Joystick): Forward/Backward
 - UP		(Joystick): Jump
 - DOWN		(Joystick): Crouch